 On January 4.
 2008 Kettle Moraine Players, Inc. was incorporated as a non-stock, not for profit Wisconsin corporation.
 With the added expense that comes with being your own company KMP increased their show offerings to winter and fall.
 At the same time the arduous process of becoming IRS tax exempt began.
 On June 22, 2010 the IRS determined that the company was exempt as under code section 501(c)(3) and further determined that they were a public charity under section 509(a)(2).
 The determinations were made retroactive to the date of incorporation.

-The planning and designing are well underway and KMP is on track to open the Kettle Moraine Playhouse this fall with a 5 show season.
+The construction is completed, and the Kettle Moraine Playhouse has now finished it’s inaugural 5 show season, having entertained close to 3,000 visitors.
 What the founders originally thought could happen is happening.
 A number of correct and very strategic decisions have paved the way, but it was the original wisdom and vision of the founders that set the stage (pun intended).
 What were the wisdom and vision?
-It was that the "community" in community theatre was no longer a single town.
+It was that the “community” in community theatre was no longer a single town.
 It was much bigger.
 The internet forever changed the landscape and companies that clung to a one town philosophy were doomed unless they had the luxury of being a very large town in a very remote area.
 How do we know it was original founders wisdom?
 You only need to look in the very first paragraph of the company MISSION STATEMENT.
-"Our community is centered in the greater Kettle Moraine area and does not have boundaries."
+“Our community is centered in the greater Kettle Moraine area and does not have boundaries.”
 And there is one other small detail… they named the company the Kettle Moraine Players.